What equipment do I need to access the wireless network?

-Laptops which are fully configured for the wireless network are available for checkout from the Customer Service Desk.
-Please refer to the Borrow a Laptop Computer procedures.Is the wireless network secure?
+Laptops which are fully configured for the wireless network may be available for checkout from the circulation desk, depending on campus.
+Please refer to the Borrow a Laptop Computer guidelines.

-The LSCS wireless network is as secure as any open public access network.
-It is always a good idea to make sure you are on an SSL-encrypted web page prior to sending or receiving confidential data.can I print from a Laptop?
+The LSC wireless network is as secure as any open public access network.
+It is always a good idea to make sure you are on an SSL-encrypted web page prior to sending or receiving confidential data.

 If you are using your personal or library laptop to access our wireless network, you will not be able to print on the library printers.
 You can save your work to a portable USB flash drive or attach a file to an email message you can access and use a library desktop computer to print to the library network printers.